dwdkls/pizzamvc/README.md

 }
 ```

 That's all!
-You don't have to call ORM, write any HTML views, similar actions in all controllers, pass and map identical objects through seven layers
+You don't have to call ORM, write any HTML views, similar actions in all controllers.
-of application just because some "architect" in past said that this is good design.
+You don't even have to pass and map identical objects through seven layers of application just because some guy called "architect" said that this is good design.

 ## Features